stodo94/setupserver/README.md

 1) Search
 2) Install

+The Following Software can be installed directly with this script:
+1) Microsoft Edge

 Furthermore the Windows Firewall can be disabled
 This Tool is very helpfull in a Windows Core Server Environment.
 But works also in the GUI based Installation